tenggaard/Embedded_understanding/README.md

     1. Architecture parameters: The model for transforming words to vectors often involve several parameters.
 A common one is the window-size - how close (in number of tokens) must to word-types be in order to count as associated.
     1. Learning paramters: In addition, the learning procedure entails hyper parameters, such the number of epochs (the number of times the corpus is ingested) or the learning rate (how 'aggressively' the model updates its internal parameters).

 Ideally, choices should be made based on an understanding of how each decision affects properties of the embedding.
 To the best of my (limited) knowledge, there is however still significant uncertainty about many of these relations.
-Based on what I have read:
-* TBD

 Hence, these choices are often made:
 * based on how well they have worked in other applications, raising questions of generalizability